bufbuild/buf-action/README.md

 ## Authenticating without a token

 Instead of storing a long-lived BSR token as a repository secret, the workflow can authenticate as a bot user with its own GitHub identity.
-GitHub signs a token that says which repository, workflow, and ref is running; the BSR checks that against a trust credential you configure on the bot user and hands back a short-lived token.
+GitHub signs a token that says which repository, workflow, and ref is running.
+The BSR checks that against a trust credential you configure on the bot user and hands back a short-lived token.
 There is no secret to store, leak, or rotate.

 Set `username` instead of `token`, and grant the job `id-token: write` so GitHub will sign a token for it:

 ```yaml
 permissions: